sarah-young/All-The-Good-Dogs/my-app/README.md

 ###To Get Started:
 1. `git clone https://github.com/sarah-young/all-the-good-dogs`
-2. Navigate to the repository in the command line.
+2. Navigate to the `my-app` repository in the command line.
-3. Enter `npm start`.
+3. Enter `npm install`.
+4. Then enter `npm start`.
-4. Open http://localhost:3000/ in your browser.
+5. Open http://localhost:3000/ in your browser.

 *Please note that at this time, this application runs best in a standard screen Chrome browser.
 Grazie mille!*